 Compliance as Code: A Developer's Guide to Automated Compliance

-Compliance as code defines and enforces compliance requirements through machine-readable code — learn the principles, tools, and API patterns to automate it
+Compliance as code defines and enforces compliance requirements through machine-readable code — learn the principles, tools, and API patterns to automate it.

 Developers